 How to improve the readability of your text

-Like we mentioned earlier on, there are a few factors that determine your readability score.
+As we mentioned earlier on, there are a few factors that determine your readability score.
 An important one that will probably not surprise you is the level of complexity.
 Besides that, it benefits your readability to bring structure to your text and to write in an active and engaging way.

 The complexity of your text

-How complex your text can be may depend on your audience.
+How complex your text can be depends on your audience.
 If you’re writing for a very niche group of readers, you might get away with a text that’s very complex.
 However, most of us want to reach a bigger audience.
 And most of us definitely don’t want to leave any potential customers or followers out.
 By writing content that isn’t too complex, you’re making your content more accessible to everyone.

 Bring structure to your text

-Another way to improve on your readability score is by structuring your text.
-What we mean by this is dividing your text up in reasonably sized paragraphs and using headings to divide your content into smaller sections.
+Another way to improve your readability score is by structuring your text.
+What we mean by this is dividing your text up into reasonably sized paragraphs and using headings to divide your content into smaller sections.
 This makes your text scannable and it gives readers some room to come up for air in between your paragraphs.
 No one enjoys a wall of text that doesn’t give an overview of the subtopics that are being discussed.
 Read how to bring structure to your text here.

 An active and engaging tone of voice